REGoth-project/BsZenLib/README.md

 ## Note for Windows users

 Make sure to have CMake use the `Win64` kind of the Visual-Studio generator by passing `-G"Visual Studio 15 2017 Win64"` to it.
 Otherwise linking with bs:f will likely fail, since the prebuilt binaries are all 64-bit.
+Also, make sure you add `-DDVCPKG_TARGET_TRIPLET=x64-windows-static -DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake` in order for CMake to be able to find the vcpkg packages.

 ## Building the Documentation